Ethical Non-Monogamy

 Quick Definition

-Ethical non-monogamy (ENM) is an umbrella term for any relationship structure in which all partners knowingly and consensually agree to romantic or sexual connections outside of a single exclusive partnership.
+Ethical non-monogamy (ENM) is an umbrella term for any relationship structure in which partners openly agree to romantic or sexual connections with others — the defining word being ethical: full knowledge and consent from everyone involved.

 What is Ethical Non-Monogamy?